GoogleCloudPlatform/community/tutorials/appengine-yarn/index.md

 1. Install Yarn.
 1. Manage Node.js dependencies with Yarn.
-1. Usie Yarn to install dependencies during deployment to App Engine.
+1. Use Yarn to install dependencies during deployment to App Engine.

 ## Costs